-For Religious Education in the secondary years, the current Catholic Curriculum website will continue to be the point of reference for GNFL (Years 7 -10).
-Throughout 2020 the work of developing the secondary components of the RE Hub will continue in readiness for its use at the start of 2021.
+For Religious Education in Year 9 - 10, the current Catholic Curriculum website will continue to be the point of reference for GNFL (Years 9 -10).
+The work of developing the Year 9 - 10 components of the RE Hub will continue in 2023.

 The Fr John Wall Community Library currently resides at the Fr John Wall Centre within the Southern Regional Office.
 The collection of materials consists of over 26,000 catalogued resources, including print, digital, kits, sheet music, and realia that supports the faith and mission of Catholic Education Tasmania, as well as Catholic parishes, communities and theologians around the state.